 End to End Flow

-Slate powers embedded revenue based financing for B2B SaaS platforms, allowing partners to offer capital directly to their merchant customers without building lending infrastructure themselves.
+Slate powers embedded revenue based financing for B2B SaaS platforms, allowing partners to offer capital directly to their customers without building lending infrastructure themselves.

 Below is the complete lifecycle of a financing offer from initial data submission to executed agreement.

-1. Business Creation
+1. Customer Creation

 Partners use their own stable identifiers, ensuring seamless reconciliation between Slate and their internal systems.